Fenrir-04/Algo-Media/README.md

 ## 👋 Introduction

 The Algo-Media application leverages the powerful YouTube v3 API, which enables the retrieval of video data such as titles, descriptions, channel information, and more.
-By utilizing the RapidAPI service, the application seamlessly integrates with the YouTube API to provide users with an immersive video streaming experience.
+By utilizing the API, the application seamlessly integrates with the YouTube API to provide users with an immersive video streaming experience.

 ## ⚙️ Installation